OfficeDev/teams-toolkit/templates/scenarios/ts/m365-tab/README.md

 ### Test your application with Visual Studio Code

 1. Press `F5` or use the `Run and Debug Activity Panel` in Visual Studio Code.
-1. Select a target Microsoft 365 application where the personal tabs can run: `Debug in Teams`, `Debug in Outlook` or `Debug in Office` and click the `Run and Debug` green arrow button.
+1. Select a target Microsoft 365 application where the personal tabs can run: `Debug in Teams`, `Debug in Outlook` or `Debug in the Microsoft 365 app` and click the `Run and Debug` green arrow button.

 ### Test your application with TeamsFx CLI